ComfortDelGro Australia: Operations

 CDC's Regional Australia Division (RAD) was established in early 2021 and has responsibilities over the Northern Territory, Queensland, the Australian Capital Territory and regional NSW (Blanch's, CDC Canberra and Forest outside Sydney) operations.

 CDC NSW

 CDC NSW is the first of ComfortDelGro Australia's bus operations in Australia.
 In 2005, Westbus, Hillsbus and Blue Ribbon were the first three bus companies to be purchased by ComfortDelGro Cabcharge.
 Since then, ComfortDelGro Australia continued to acquire bus operations across New South Wales.
 The CDC NSW brand was established in 2017 to be the umbrella brand of ComfortDelGro's operations in the state.

-In 2023, the Hillsbus and Forest Coach Lines (Sydney only) brands will be replaced by the CDC NSW brand.
+Beginning from 2023, the various operations in the state were rebranded as CDC NSW, starting with Hillsbus and Forest Coach Lines (Sydney only) in April and May that year.

 CDC Victoria

 In February 2009, when ComfortDelGro Cabcharge entered the Victorian bus market with the acquisition of Kefford Corporation for A$149 million, with its fleet of 328 buses and six depots.
 Kefford was immediately renamed CDC Victoria.
 The fleets retained their individual identities and liveries, with small CDC Victoria markings, until they were rebranded to their respective CDC brands in 2014.